cakephp/docs/en/controllers/components.rst

 .. note::

-    All components must extend :php:class:`Component`.
-Failing to do this will trigger an exception.
+    All components must extend :php:class:`Cake\\Controller\\Component`.
+Failing
+    to do this will trigger an exception.

 Including your Component in your Controllers
 --------------------------------------------